On connectedness of non-klt loci of singularities of pairs: Preliminaries

 \begin{thm} Under the above notation, assume that $X$ is projective, $(X,B+M)$ is generalised lc over the generic point of $Z$, and $B,M'$ are $\Q$-divisors, and $M'$ is globally nef.
-Assume that $Z'\to Z$ is a high resolution.
-Then $M_{Z'}$ is nef, and for any birational morphism $Z''\to Z'$, $M_{Z''}$ is the pullback of $M_{Z'}$. \end{thm}
+Then the moduli divisor of adjunction is nef b-$\Q$-Cartier, that is, there is a resolution $Z'\to Z$ such that $M_{Z'}$ is nef $\Q$-Cartier and for any birational contraction $Z''\to Z'$, $M_{Z''}$ is the pullback of $M_{Z'}$. \end{thm}

 In particular, we can regard $(Z,B_Z+M_Z)$ as a generalised sub-pair with nef part $M_{Z'}$.
-The theorem is proved in [\ref{ambro-adj}] (based on [\ref{kaw-subadjuntion}]) when $M'=0$, and in [\ref{Filipazzi-18}] in general.
-We will use the theorem in the proof of \ref{t-mirror-symmetry}.
+The theorem is proved in [\ref{ambro-adj}, \S 3] (based on [\ref{kaw-subadjuntion}]) when $M'=0$, and in [\ref{Filipazzi-18}, Theorem 1.4] in general.
+We will use the theorem in the proof of Theorem \ref{t-mirror-symmetry}.